Washington flooding forces an entire city to temporarily evacuate as rivers top historic highs

 While water levels appeared to ease later in the morning, “it’s definitely not an all clear,” Lumpkin said.

+Mario Rincon had been staying at a hotel with his family, including a week-old infant.
+They returned to his Burlington property Friday but couldn’t get inside to assess the damage, as murky floodwaters reached part-way up the first floor.
+He had moved some items upstairs in anticipation.

+“It’s going to be a few days before the water recedes,” he said.
+“We’re going to be looking where to stay in the meantime, and it’s kind of difficult because my mom and my mother-in-law are visiting from Mexico until the end of December for the holidays.”

-The heaviest rain has ended for the region, but the impact remains widespread.
-The Skagit Rover will be slow to recede and some rivers in the Cascades have yet to crest, while other major rivers remain above flood stage, said Jeff Michalsky, a meteorologist with the National Weather Service in Seattle.
+The heaviest rain is over in the region, but the impact remains widespread.
+The Skagit River will be slow to recede and some rivers in the Cascades have yet to crest, while other major rivers are still above flood stage, said Jeff Michalski, a meteorologist with the National Weather Service in Seattle.

-Even as floodwaters go down, another weather system is approaching and could move through beginning Sunday, Michalsky said.
+Even as floodwaters go down, another weather system is approaching and could move through beginning Sunday, Michalski said.

 “Depending on each river, it could prolong the flooding or renew the flooding,” he said.

-Note: This story has been updated to correct the spelling of a meteorologist's last name to Jeff Michalski, not Michalsky.